40thieves/final-year-project/src/05 - implementation/05 - storage.md

 ##### 4.5.2 Mongoose

-The previous section discussed the requirement's need for lack of complexity and the suitability of MongoDB for this task.
+The previous section discussed the requirement's need for a lack of complexity and the suitability of MongoDB for this task.
 However, it was discovered some structure could be implemented for the MongoDB database in a non-time-consuming manner.
-The Mongoose object model library for Node.js was found to provide a much cleaner interface to MongoDB and also allow the creation of data structures within the database.
+The Mongoose library for Node.js was found to provide a much cleaner interface to MongoDB and also allows the creation of data structures within the database.

-Mongoose is an object model map, the equivalent of an object relational map (ORM) that have been used for many years in other languages such as PHP and Ruby.
+Mongoose is an object model map, the equivalent of an object relational map (ORM) implementations of which have been used for many years in other languages such as PHP and Ruby.
 Mongoose allows the creation of "schemas" within the database that have specified properties, unlike vanilla MongoDB where documents can have any number of properties.
 These are not unlike a table within a relational database, meaning that Mongoose can act as a "halfway house" between NoSQL and relational databases.
 These models provide a greater structure for the data, allowing for future work to expand on analysis of stored data.

 A nested structure of schemas was created for the application.
 At the top level is the report schema.
-This provides a unique key to an entire data entity that was returned from the data collection API.
-This unique key is what is used to generate the permalink to the resource.
+The entire data entity that is returned from the data collection API wrapper within an instance of the report schema.
 The following code snippet shows the report schema.

 ```js
 var ReportSchema = mongoose.Schema({